solismesmo/solismesmo/README.md

 # 👋 Hello, World! 🇧🇷

 I'm Lisley Costa, but you can call me just Lis.
 A data analysis and tech enthusiast.
-I currently study software engineering at 42 São Paulo (École 42 in São Paulo - SP, Brazil). </br>
+I currently study software engineering at 🇫🇷 [École 42](https://42.fr/) (São Paulo - SP, Brazil). </br>
 With 1 year of experience in Business Inteligence, I've had the opportunity to work on some really cool projects and explore technologies.

 # 🚀 Expertise